shortpoet/IdentityServerTutorials/sso-tile-vue/Readme.md

 ## SSO Tile Configuration

-Configuration of the SSO application service is complex and also critically important.
-The default configuration will not authenticate against Boeing's SSO services, nor will it contain helpful information our applications need like the BEMSID.

 #### Add the SSO Tile Service

 1. Log in to the PCF apps manager
 2. Select the proper Org (app/team area) and Space (dev/test/etc)
 3. Go to Services and click the Add A Service button
-4. Select the Single Sign-On service, you need the apps-bemsid-only service
 5. Give your instance a name and don't bind any apps

 #### Configure the identity zone